estebanrfp/dCMS/README.md

 /
 ├── index.html        # Main HTML structure of the dCMS
 ├── styles.css        # CSS styles
-├── app.js            # Core JavaScript logic (to be integrated with gdb-p2p)
-└── README.md         # This file
+├── app.js            # Core JavaScript logic (to be integrated with genosdb) └── README.md         # This file
 ```